Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers

 Siddhanti et al. \cite{siddhantietal2017} extended DFA to ACORNv3, optimizing the classical differential framework by incorporating both forward and backward state-update equations and fixing selected bits before SAT solving.
 In their attack, the fault locations were identified using the signature-based method.
 Due to the large state size of ACORN, the attack was optimized by guessing 20 state bits.
-Their work showed that the initial state of ACORNv3 can be recovered using 9 faults and 1200-bit keystream, with the time complexity of $2^{25.40}$.
+Their work showed that the initial state of ACORNv3 can be recovered using 9 faults and a 1200-bit keystream, with a time complexity of $2^{25.40}$.
 Zhang et al. \cite{zhangetal2018} also performed DFA on ACORNv3, following the same attack process as in \cite{zhang2017}.
 To identify the fault location, they introduced the “unique” versus “non-unique” differential sets method.
 By incorporating the keystream extension and high probability priority strategies, the accuracy of their proposed method was 99.998\%, using 163-bit differential keystream.
-For the equations solving, a guess-and-determine method was used to recover the full initial state of the cipher.
-The attack complexity is $c\cdot2^{146.5-3.52n}$, where $n$ is the number of faults such that $26 < n < 43$ faults and where $c$ was the time complexity of solving the equations.
+For equation solving, a guess-and-determine method was used to recover the full initial state of the cipher.
+The attack complexity is $c\cdot2^{146.5-3.52n}$, where $n$ is the number of faults such that $26 < n < 43$ faults and $c$ is the time complexity of solving the equations.

-In short, most of the existing works of DFA against ACORN requires the guess-and-determine method to recover the state.
-In addition, some of the works focus on retrieving only linear equations, that require more fault injections to recover the state of the cipher.
-Additionally, the attacks based on fault model with no control over the fault location rely on traditional signature-based method to identify fault location.
-Hence, this presents a gap for investigating the use of deep learning for identifying the fault locations and improving the attack complexity.
-Furthermore, investigation can be conducted by incorporating high degree equations with a threshold-based technique to optimize the number of faults.
+In summary, most existing work on DFAs against ACORN relies on the guess-and-determine method to recover the internal state.
+Furthermore, some of the works focus on retrieving only linear equations, which requires more fault injections to recover the state of the cipher.
+Additionally, attacks based on the fault model with no control over the fault location rely solely on traditional signature-based methods to identify the fault location.
+This presents a gap for investigating the use of deep learning to identify the fault locations and improve the attack complexity.
+Furthermore, incorporating higher-degree equations with a threshold-based technique could help optimize the number of required faults.